Breakthrough therapy: Incentives

 Drugs that have been granted breakthrough status are given priority review.
 The FDA works with the sponsor of the drug application to expedite the approval process.
 This expedited process can include rolling reviews, smaller clinical trials, and alternative trial designs.

 Issues

 Critics have said that the name is misleading and provides companies that obtain a breakthrough designation for a drug candidate with a marketing advantage that may be undeserved.
 The FDA acknowledges that the name "breakthrough therapy" may be misleading.
-It was never meant to imply that these drugs are actually “breakthroughs,” and it does not ensure that they will provide clinical benefit, but still critics complain that they are based on preliminary evidence, including changes in surrogate markers such as laboratory measurements, that often don't reflect "meaningful clinical benefit."
+It was never meant to imply that these drugs are actually "breakthroughs," and it does not ensure that they will provide clinical benefit, but still critics complain that they are based on preliminary evidence, including changes in surrogate markers such as laboratory measurements, that often don't reflect "meaningful clinical benefit."

 The FDA guidance states: "Not all products designated as breakthrough therapies ultimately will be shown to have the substantial improvement over available therapies suggested by the preliminary clinical evidence at the time of designation.
 If the designation is no longer supported by subsequent data, FDA may rescind the designation."

-Medical devices

-As of August 2020, the FDA had granted breakthrough device designations to 298 medical devices in total since its inception, including 50 for the year 2020.